egeersoz/egeersoz.github.io/_posts/2015-05-13-auto-synchronizing-meetups-and-google-calendar.md

 Here's the fun part about the comparison though: in order to check if an event on one list exists in the other, there needs to be a way to uniquely identify them.
 I considered several options.
 Names obviously can't be used, since two events can have the same name (especially if they are recurring, e.g. "Monthly River Walk").
 Can the name and the time be used in conjunction?
 After all, a "Monthly River Walk" that happens on June 5th, 2015 at 9am is going to be pretty unique.
 The problem with that approach is that both the name and the time are prone to change, so they can't be used to uniquely identify the event either.

-After doing some research, I noticed that Google Calendar events have an option called 'ExtendedProperties', which allow setting custom properties as key-value pairs.
+After doing some research, I noticed that Google Calendar events have an option called **ExtendedProperties**, which allow setting custom properties as key-value pairs.
 And since each meetup event has a unique id number, I'm simply assigning them to the Google Event when I add it:

 {% highlight ruby %}
 body = { 'summary'            => meetup_event["name"],